erigontech/docs/src/welcome.md

 * New Docker Image Repository: Erigon images are now available on Dockerhub repository "erigontech/erigon".
 * Multi-Platform Support: The docker image is built for linux/amd64/v2 and linux/arm64 platforms using Alpine 3.20.2.
 * Release Workflow Changes: Build flags are now passed to the release workflow, allowing users to view previously missed build information in released binaries.

+# Contributing to this documentation

+To contribute to this documentation, commit your change to the development branch on [Github](https://github.com/erigontech/docs/tree/development).
+You might want to run it locally to verify the output before committing, see how MdBook works [here](https://rust-lang.github.io/mdBook/index.html).